nRF24/CircuitPython_nRF24L01/docs/ble_api.rst

     Per the limitations of this technique, only some of underlying :py:class:`~circuitpython_nrf24l01.rf24.RF24` functionality is
     available for configuration when implementing BLE transmissions.
-    See the `Available RF24 functionality`_ for more details.
+    See the `Unavailable RF24 functionality`_ for more details.

     :param ~busio.SPI spi: The object for the SPI bus that the nRF24L01 is connected to.